NeghMC/LightPool/README.md

 - [x] Create first public version
 - [ ] Add proper unit tests
 - [ ] Add advanced test (either simulated or emulated)
+- [ ] Add control of number of buffers

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.